A Poset Structure on the Alternating Group Generated by 3-Cycles: Enumerative Results

-\begin{proof}[Sketch of the Proof] The Kreweras complement $y\mapsto y^{-1}x_{p,q}$ is the desired bijection: it is clear that it leaves stable the set of pure elements, and one checks easily that it exchanges the parity.
+\end{proposition} \begin{proof}[Sketch of the Proof] The Kreweras complement $K_{x_{p,q}}$ is the desired bijection: it is clear that it leaves stable the set of pure elements, and one checks easily that it exchanges the parity.

 An even pure element can be decomposed uniquely as a product of a permutation with support in $\{a_1,a_2,\ldots,a_{2p}\}$ and a permutation with support in $\{b_1,b_2,\ldots,b_{2q}\}$; we only need to focus on the first permutation.
 In the same way as Proposition \ref{prop:onc_characterization}, one can show that this permutation is a noncrossing partition of $\{a_1,a_2,\ldots, a_{2p}\}$ with exactly one even cycle, and where all cycles $(x_1<x_2<\cdots < x_t)$ have the property that $x_{i+1}-x_i$ is odd for all $i$.
-Goulden-Jackson's bijection $\Phi$ then encodes these noncrossing partitions as edge-rooted plane trees with $2p$ edges with one black vertex of even degree and all other vertices (white or black) of odd degree.
-By making the even-degree vertex the root, we get an element of the set $\mathcal{T}^{e}$ with $2p$ edges where an edge of its leftmost subtree is marked.
-Some standard enumerative combinatorics shows that such trees are enumerated by $\binom{3p-1}{p-1}$. \end{proof}
+Goulden--Jackson's bijection $\Phi$ then encodes these noncrossing partitions as edge-rooted planar trees with $2p$ edges with one black vertex of even degree and all other vertices (white or black) of odd degree.
+By making the even-degree vertex the root, we obtain a planar rooted tree with $2p$ edges where each node has an even number of children.
+As before we use standard results on tree enumeration to show that the number of such trees is $\binom{3p-1}{p-1}$. \end{proof}